ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

   * A Member is a fully functional voting member in the cluster
 <br/>
 * **Leader**
-  * A leader is a member
+  * A Leader is a Member
-  * The leader is responsible for monitoring the cluster’s health, making sure that decisions making is consistent at the cluster level as long as a majority of the nodes are functioning and can talk to one another.
+  * The Leader is responsible for monitoring the cluster’s health, making sure that decisions making is consistent at the cluster level as long as a majority of the nodes are functioning and can talk to one another.
     For example, the decision to add a database to a node will be either accepted by the entire cluster (eventually) or fail to register altogether.
-  * The leader maintains the database topology, which is fetched by the clients as part of their initialization.
+  * The Leader maintains the database topology, which is fetched by the clients as part of their initialization.
-  * [Cluster-wide operations](cluster-view#cluster-wide-operation--vs--database-operations) can't be done when the leader is down
+  * [Cluster-wide operations](cluster-view#cluster-wide-operation--vs--database-operations) can't be done when the Leader is down
 <br/>
 * **Watcher**
   * A watcher is a non-voting node in the cluster that is still fully managed by it